 I suggest that the wifely submission verses in the New Testament were given as a concession to Greco-Roman culture, a culture where the subordination of women was deeply ingrained.
 Both kisses as greetings and wifely submission are cultural phenomena, and neither are culturally relevant today in many modern societies.

 It is important to note that Jesus, in the gospels, and Paul, in his early letters, never mention anything like one-sided wifely submission.
 Moreover, all of Jesus’ instructions for kingdom living and relationships apply equally to men and to women.
 In Jesus’ kingdom the humble are exalted, the lowly are the greatest, the last are first, and there is no place for hierarchies, including a gender hierarchy in marriage.
 The relationships within the New Creation community of the church should be marked by mutual submission and equality between all people, dynamics which extend to Christian marriage.

 The New Creation principles, or kingdom principles, of relationships have not always been socially acceptable to outsiders, and some new Christians may have implemented some of their new found freedoms unwisely.
 So in a few later letters of the New Testament there are corrective (rather than didactic or doctrinal) instructions to both slaves and to women limiting their freedoms.
-Slaves are told to respect and obey their masters (Eph.
+Slaves are told to respect and obey their masters, including their female masters (Eph.
 6:5; Col. 3:22; 1 Tim.
 6:1-2; Tit 2:9; 1 Pet.
 2:18), and wives are told to respect and submit to their own husbands.
 In some verses we are given the reason for these instructions: so that the church would not get a bad reputation among non-believers (including non-believing masters and husbands) in a society where slaves and women were regarded as lesser people (in comparison with freeborn men), and where slavery and wifely submission were considered social norms.